pascaliske/servejson/README.md

 ## CLI

-Use the globally installed cli to quickly open up a servejson:
+Use the globally installed cli to quickly serve a json file:

 ```bash
 $ servejson <path/to/file.json> [<custom-port>]